VulpisEcclectica/VulpisEcclectica/README.md

 I'll come back properly in a while but until then... farewell and good luck

-- signed A very silly fox-kit still figuring things out
+- signed A very silly fox-kit still figuring things out \
- \n p.s. if you'd like to contact me, expect a wait for the moment but please also use my pgp-key to encrypt the email if possible :3
+  p.s. if you'd like to contact me, expect a wait for the moment but please also use my pgp-key to encrypt the email if possible :3

 (New Pfp under creative commons from dani567 on itch.io - if theres any objection to this specific usage please contact)